joellimrl/hr-dashboard/microservice/README.md

 ## Notes

-No test coverage
+- No test coverage
-No access/refresh tokens
+- No access/refresh tokens
-No registration yet
+- No registration yet
-No forgot/change password
+- No forgot/change password

+Pushed Private and Public Keys to Github for easier access